Toyota RAV4 Hybrid engines, drive and performance

 Toyota RAV4 Hybrid engine, 0-62mph and acceleration

-The same is true when it comes to handling: keen drivers won't be overly enamoured with the RAV4, but the rest of us will find it reasonably comfortable and responsive.
+Predictably, keen drivers won't be overly enamoured with the RAV4, but the rest of us will find it comfortable and responsive.
 Good suspension design means it doesn't lean as heavily in corners as you might expect a hefty SUV to, and the steering is both nicely weighted and direct.
 Ride quality is good, too, even on the larger 18-inch wheels.

-As we mentioned on the verdict page, in four-wheel-drive form the RAV4 is actually a pretty competent off-roader, and just offering the option of four-wheel drive sets it apart from many front-wheel-drive-only rivals.
-Of course, it'll never go as far as a dedicated off-road machine such as the larger and more expensive Toyota Land Cruiser, but if you live in a location where muddy, slippery or snowy conditions are a regular occurrence, the four-wheel-drive RAV4 is well worth considering.
+In four-wheel-drive form, the RAV4 is actually a pretty competent off-roader, and just offering the option of four-wheel drive sets it apart from many front-wheel-drive-only rivals.
+Of course, a Jeep or Land Rover will be far more accomplished heavy duty off-roaders, but if you live in a location where muddy, slippery or snowy conditions are a regular occurrence, the four-wheel-drive RAV4 is well worth considering.

 It's a mediocre tow car, though, as its maximum braked towing capacity of 1,650kg (800kg for the front-wheel-drive car) is well below the circa 2,000-2,500kg offered by many diesel alternatives.